 Dorothy has over 20 years’ experience in Early Childhood Education, as a teacher, regional facilitator of numeracy and literacy, and school leader.
 She has conducted professional development across Tasmania and in Victoria.
 As a mother of two sons, one diagnosed with ASD, ADHD and ODD, she brings a perspective as a parent and an educator to the table.

-Tara is the founder of ADHD Support Groups.
+Tara is the founder of ADHD Support Groups and a trained counsellor.
 She is a mother of two boys who is on a mission to connect families living with ADHD, providing a safe space to interact, share experiences, worries and strategies to use in everyday life.
 She is passionate about creating a community of acceptance, understanding and inclusion for all.

 Lindsay is a Lecturer in the School of Nursing at the University of Tasmania, Australia.
 He is an elected Board member of the International Family Nursing Association (IFNA) with the vision of nurses transforming health for families worldwide.
 Lindsay links his policy work with his nurse educator role and was the inaugural ARACY State Convenor—Tasmania.
 Lindsay believes family strengths are a key to resilience and family wellbeing.